May 132019

 Coulomb´s Law with different charges

-Note: MKS system units: (meters, kilograms, seconds).
+Note: The units of the MKS system are: (meters, kilograms, seconds).

 Leave a Reply